paritytech/pallet-contracts-waterfall/README.md

     source ~/.cargo/env
     ```

-2. yarn.
+2. Yarn.

     Read on how to install it [here](https://yarnpkg.com/lang/en/docs/install/).

-3. wasm-prune

-    ```shell
-    cargo install pwasm-utils-cli --bin wasm-prune
-    ```

-4. wabt

-    You can try to look it up in the package manager for your system or
-    build it yourself.

-    Please see https://github.com/WebAssembly/wabt for details.

-5. JavaScript test environment
+3. JavaScript test environment

     To install all depenmdencies used by the Jest testing suite, run the following command:

     ```yarn && yarn upgrade```

-6. Initialize submodules
+4. Initialize submodules

    This repo depends on submomdules, make sure you have them:

    ```
    git submodule update --init
    ```

+5. Optionally, WABT.

+    In case you don't have it installed and you have Docker (or better Podman) the test system will download it for you.

+    If you want, you can try to look it up in the package manager for your system or build it yourself, for better performance.
+The test system will catch it up from your `$PATH` or from `$WABT_PATH` variables.

+    Please see https://github.com/WebAssembly/wabt for details.

+6. Optionally, Solang.

+    In case you don't have it installed and you have Docker (or better Podman) the test system will download it for you.

+    If you want to test smart contracts against specific version of Solang, provide `$SOLANG_PATH` environment variable with it.

+    Please see https://github.com/hyperledger-labs/solang for details.

 # Running